Ah, money. You work hard for it, you never seem to have enough of it, it makes the world go 'round, but mo' of it means mo' problems.

 80. Scrooge McDuck

 The government isn’t the only place that prints their own money.
-For years, Disney printed their own “Disney Dollars”, which could only be used at their theme parks.
-They stopped making them in 2014, but they are still accepted at Disney parks and resorts as currency.
+For years, Disney printed its own “Disney Dollars”, which could be used only at the company's theme parks.
+Disney stopped making them in 2014, but the fake money is still accepted at Disney parks and resorts as currency.
 However, anyone who still has their old Disney Dollars would actually get a better deal on eBay.
 Collectors sell these gift certificates for a few dollars each, all the way up to thousands of dollars.

 79. Incredible discovery